ghostx31/spookyintheam/archive/index.md

 - Linux geek and a big open source fanatic!
 Obligatory to say I use Arch btw, right? 😸
 - I mainly program in Python and recently started coding in Go and I might just switch completely to Go.

-## What I do when not...coding?
+## What do I do when not...coding?
-Now that you ask, I mostly spend my time cooped up in my room (like every other engineering student) reading books.
+Now that you ask, I mostly spend my time cooped up in my room (like every other engineering student, lol) reading books.
 I read a lot of books, and by a lot I mean _a lot_.
 I'll be making a list of books I read this year and keep it updated whenever I get the time to do that.

-I also love to listen to music and might just clock in a lot hours on Spotify this year.
-A big Arctic Monkeys and Phoebe Bridgers fan.
+Also a chad rock music enjoyer and a big Arctic Monkeys and Phoebe Bridgers fan.
 My music taste ranges from absolute trash to God-like.
 There's no in-between here. 😆

 - - - -